The Science of Safety: PG & PEG in Vaping

 The oral LD50 of PEG 200 in rats is 28,000–36,000 mg/kg — placing it in the category of essentially non-toxic compounds by ingestion.
 The inhalation profile at realistic vaping temperatures is consistent with this low-toxicity characterization.

-3.3 What the Arizona Study Actually Showed — and What It Didn't
+3.3 What the Arizona Study Actually Showed — and What It Did Not

-The Farsalinos dry puff critique applies directly: users do not inhale aerosols generated at 230°C because the product is unacceptably harsh and acrid at those temperatures.
-The study's findings describe a laboratory condition that practical use prevents.
+consumer exposure scenario.
+The dry puff critique applies directly: users do not inhale aerosols generated at 230°C because the product is unacceptably harsh at those temperatures.

 What the Arizona study did not show — and what its authors did not test — is PEG behavior at the 160–200°C range that cannabis vaping hardware actually operates within during normal use.
 That gap in the study's methodology is the gap between its published findings and a realistic assessment of consumer exposure.